tsunami416604/azure-docs.hu-hu/articles/virtual-machines/troubleshooting/custom-routes-enable-kms-activation.md

 2. Futtassa az alábbi parancsot:

     ```powershell
-    # First, we will get the virtual network hosts the VMs that has activation problems.
-In this case, I get virtual network ArmVNet-DM in Resource Group ArmVNet-DM
+    # First, get the virtual network that hosts the VMs that have activation problems.
+In this case, we get virtual network ArmVNet-DM in Resource Group ArmVNet-DM:

     $vnet = Get-AzureRmVirtualNetwork -ResourceGroupName "ArmVNet-DM" -Name "ArmVNet-DM"

-    # Next, we create a route table and specify that traffic bound to the KMS IP (23.102.135.246) will go directly out
+    # Next, create a route table and specify that traffic bound to the KMS IP (23.102.135.246) will go directly out:

     $RouteTable = New-AzureRmRouteTable -Name "ArmVNet-DM-KmsDirectRoute" -ResourceGroupName "ArmVNet-DM" -Location "centralus"